Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Preliminaries and notation

 \subsection{Transversal intersection of sets}

-Whether we can find a common point of two sets with the help of alternating projections, depends on how the sets are \textit{oriented} relative to each other.
-Consider a two-dimensional example in Fig.~\ref{fig:non_transversal}.
-The two sets are the piecewise linear curve $A$ and the horizontal axis $B$, and they intersect at the origin.
-No matter the starting point and the order of the projections, the method of alternating projections either gets stuck in a loop or converges in one step.
+Whether the AP can find a common point of two sets, depends on how the sets are \textit{oriented} relative to each other.
+Consider an example in Fig.~\ref{fig:non_transversal}, where $A$ is a piecewise linear curve and $B$ is the horizontal axis; they intersect at the origin.
+No matter the starting point and the order of the projections, the AP either get stuck in a loop or converge in one step.
 The latter takes place for the starting points on the vertical axis: all of them when we begin with $B$, and those in the lower halfspace when we begin with $A$.
-Therefore, the alternating projections fail to produce the common point of $A$ and $B$ for \textit{almost every} starting point.
+Therefore, the AP fail to produce the common point of $A$ and $B$ for \emph{almost every} starting point.

 The following definition aims to rule out such pathological cases.
-Consider a pair of non-empty sets $A, B \subseteq H$ with a common point $\overline{x} \in A \cap B$, where both sets are locally closed.
-We say that $A$ and $B$ \textit{intersect transversally at $\overline{x}$} if
+Consider a pair of non-empty sets $A, B \subseteq H$ with a common point $\bar{x} \in A \cap B$, where both sets are locally closed.
+We say that $A$ and $B$ \emph{intersect transversally} at $\bar{x}$ if

 While we follow the terminology of \cite{drusvyatskiy2015transversality}, this property has other names in the literature, such as \textit{strong regularity} \cite{hesse2013nonconvex} and \textit{linearly regular intersection} \cite{lewis2009local}.
 See also \cite{kruger2018set}.